davidmalcolm/texi2rst/output/attribute-syntax.rst

   void (__attribute__((noreturn)) ****f) (void);

-specifies the type pointer to pointer to pointer to pointer to non-returning function returning ``void``.
+specifies the type 'pointer to pointer to pointer to pointer to non-returning function returning ``void``'.
 As another example,

 .. code-block:: c++

   char *__attribute__((aligned(8))) *f;

-specifies the type pointer to 8-byte-aligned pointer to ``char``.
+specifies the type 'pointer to 8-byte-aligned pointer to ``char``'.
 Note again that this does not work with most attributes; for example, the usage of aligned and noreturn attributes given above is not yet supported.